-home / patient care / therapy and treatments / Suicide Prevention
+home / patient care / therapy and treatments / Suicide Help and Prevention

 I had a high suicidal tendency.
 I used to self-harm as well.
 I tried cutting my hand and bleed until my death.
 I hug myself to a fan.
 But, Pluckly survived.
 The best way to prevent is to divert thoughts and spend time with your loved ones.
 Now I have come out of these thoughts as well as actions.
 I feel a reason to live, rather than feeling hopelessly helpless and resigning fate.
 I actually talk to my dad Dy not I am strong enough to face a problem and handle it.
 H I can’t I try to get disappointed.
 But, the thought of suicide never came back you will.
 I am happy for this change in my life.